-- Items or services that have an A or B rating in current recommendations of the United States preventive Services Task Force; - Immunizations recommended by the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention; - Evidence-informed preventive care and screenings for infants, children, and adolescents as provided for in the comprehensive guidelines supports by the Health Resources and Services Administration (HRSA); - Additional preventive care and screening, with respect to women, provided for in guidelines supported by HRSA.
+- Evidence-based items or services that have an A or B rating in current recommendations of the United States preventive Services Task Force; - Immunizations that have in effect a recommended by the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention; - With respect to infants, children and adolescents, evidence-informed preventive care and screenings for infants, children, and adolescents as provided for in the comprehensive guidelines supports by the Health Resources and Services Administration (HRSA); and - With respect to women, such additional preventive care and screenings as provided for in comprehensive guidelines supported by the Health Resources and Services Administration.

-Benefits defined under this requirement include one breast pump per Pregnancy in conjunction with childbirth.
+Benefits defined under the Health Resources and Services Administration (HRSA) requirement include one breast pump per Pregnancy in conjunction with childbirth.
+Breast pumps must be ordered by or provided by a Physician.

 If more than one breast pump can meet your needs, Benefits are available only for the most cost effective pump.
 The Claims Administrator will determine the following:

-- Which pump is the most cost effective. - Whether the pump should be purchased or rented (and the duration of any rental).
+- Which pump is the most cost effective.

+- Whether the pump should be purchased or rented (and the duration of any rental).

+- Timing of purchase or rental.